Meet LA Rams Executive Jennifer Prince Who Matches the Team in Grit and Perseverance

 She traces that approach back to her earliest jobs while growing up in Calabasas and Woodland Hills.
 “I worked at the Topanga Mall when I was 15 at the Original Cookie Company in the food court.
 I also worked at a little yogurt and pizza shop on Valley Circle Boulevard and as a hostess at Sagebrush Cantina.
 Ventura Boulevard has been the through line for me,” she quips.

-She graduated from UCSB with a degree in communication in 1994, later married, had three daughters (now all teenagers) and divorced.
-Through it all, she has held a job.
+She graduated from UCSB with a degree in communication in 1994, and immediately joined the work force.
 “I grew up with a mom and dad who both worked.
 My mom wanted and needed to contribute to our family’s lifestyle, and I watched her do it all.
 We weren’t well-to-do, but we always had what we needed.”

 Sixteen years ago she married Chris Prince, whom she describes as a “Valley boy” from Studio City who went to Carpenter Elementary, Campbell Hall and Notre Dame High School.
+The couple has three daughters who are now all teenagers.
 Chris works in education technology, a job that has allowed him to work virtually from their Agoura Hills home.
 “So he’s been very present.
 I couldn’t do it without having a partner who is a lot of the time a better parent than me in terms of teaching and making sure the girls understand values.
 He’s my better half for sure.”

 At the Rams’ training camp this past summer, the buzz was around wide receiver Puka Nacua, the fifth-round Rams draft pick who had a record-setting season as a rookie last year.
 “Who knew—such a star!” says Jen.
 “Puka has done numerous brand deals and is sought-after.
 He’s doing a lot of great custom-branded content and community work.
 By the way, he is also a very sweet guy,” notes Jen, never one to forgo a personal touch.